What is the Absolute Best Way to Learn Meditation?

 The main aim of this practice is to stop all the random chatter that is in your head.
-So it does not matter to much which object you choose to concentrate on.
+So it does not matter too much which object you choose to concentrate on.

 Other styles of concentration meditation include loving kindness and mantra meditation.
 In both, you continuously repeat a word or phrase to yourself.

-In loving kindness meditation you repeat the phrase ‘May I be well, My all living beings be well’ to yourself.
+In loving-kindness meditation, you repeat the phrase ‘May I be well, May all living beings be well’ to yourself.
 This usually gives you a great feeling.
 It is a wonderful type of meditation.

-In mantra meditation, you repeat a holy word form scripture.
-One that is very well known from the tibetan tradition, is ‘Om Mani Padme Hum‘.
+In mantra meditation, you repeat a holy word from scripture.
+One that is very well known in the Tibetan tradition, is ‘Om Mani Padme Hum’.
 Each mantra is said to have certain magical powers.
-But I let you experiment to verify if this is true.
+But I will let you experiment to verify if this is true.
 I have no opinion on the matter.

-In insight meditation (also called vipassana) you try to get insight into yourself or into the how the world functions.
+In insight meditation (also called vipassana), you try to get insight into yourself or into how the world functions.

 That is the magic of mindfulness meditation.

-There are other insight practices where you look at certain doctrinary statements.
-In buddhism, you could look at the four noble truths or the three marks of existence for instance.
-In these types of meditation you investigate whether what is said by the Buddha is valid in your own life or not.
+There are other insight practices where you look at certain doctrinal statements.
+In Buddhism, you could look at the four noble truths or the three marks of existence, for instance.
+In these types of meditation, you investigate whether what is said by the Buddha is valid in your own life or not.

-Remark that the aim is to look whether is is true or not.
+Remark that the aim is to look at whether this is true or not.
 The aim is not to force you to believe in anything.
-In meditation the aim is always to verify for yourself.
+In meditation, the aim is always to verify for yourself.
 These are not dogma’s to just believe!

-This also means that you are not limited to buddhist scriptures.
-You can do the same for christian or muslim.
-Any type of wisdom you want to verify in your own experience is a good condidate
+This also means that you are not limited to Buddhist scriptures.
+You can do the same for Christian or Muslim teachings.
+Any type of wisdom you want to verify in your own experience is a good candidate

 Which is better to learn first, concentration or insight meditation?